myat-hsu-mon/table-component-library/README.md

 This project is a React-based table component library with Storybook for convenient development and testing.

-## Getting Started

-These instructions will help you set up the project locally and provide information on running, testing, and building the components.

 ### Prerequisites

 Before you begin, ensure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.